 All AND staff are involved in monitoring pupils on the Register through regular one-to-one, group work and reviews where parents can attend.
-Both AND staff, HLTAs, Pastoral leaders and class teachers are involved with Annual Reviews.
+The SENDCo, SEND support staff, Pastoral leaders and class teachers are involved with Annual Reviews.

 Heads of Faculty are responsible for ensuring funds are used in an equitable way to support the learning of all pupils within their subject areas.